 - 1 January 2021 (Saturday): New Year’s Day

-Since in Hungary people prefer to have long weekends to having one rest day during the week if a bank holiday falls.
-In exchange for the extra rest day, a Saturday has declared a workday to keep the yearly number of workdays the same.
+Since in Hungary people prefer to have long weekends to have one rest day during the week if a bank holiday falls.
+In exchange for the extra rest day, a Saturday has been declared a workday to keep the yearly number of workdays the same.

 Working Saturdays in Hungary in 2020